biostatLu/MAGIC/README.md

 ...

 ```
 The summary statistics file should be at least four columns (i.e. BETA.x, SE.x, BETA.y and SE.y).
 BETA.x is the effect size of SNPs in one population and SE.x is their standard error; BETA.y is the effect size of SNPs in the other population and SE.y is their standard error.
+Note that the names of four columns should be BETA.x, SE.x, BETA.y and SE.y).

 2.r0, e.g.,
 ```ruby